 - help with curriculum planning and new provision

-- help investigate any worries or complaints you have about the organisation
+- help investigate any queries or complaints you may have about our organisation or our services

 - keep track of spending on services

 There are a number of legal reasons why we need to collect and use your personal information.